Register an IT company in Belarus and access HTP tax benefits — full legal support for foreign founders in English.

-Register your IT company
+Home Register IT Company

-IT company in Belarus
+Registering an IT Company in Belarus

-Why Enter the High Technology Park (HTP)?
+Why Join the High Technology Park (HTP)?

 • Tax Incentives: HTP residents enjoy a preferential tax regime, including a reduced corporate income tax rate and exemptions from certain other taxes.